palaa159/Docs/Tutorials/022-Headband_Tutorial.md

 1. [Lithium ion battery](https://www.adafruit.com/product/1578) and
 2. [USB charger](https://www.adafruit.com/product/1304)

-We recommend for its long battery life, compact size, and compatibility with all OpenBCI boards.
+We recommend this battery for its long battery life, compact size, and compatibility with all OpenBCI boards.

 #### Hardware